Lex van der Eb: Life

 In 1974 van der Eb became a lector of fundamental tumor virology.
 In 1979 he was named professor of fundamental tumor virology.
 From 1987 to 1992 he performed research on the chicken anemia virus together with Mathieu Noteborn.
 In 1988 his teaching assignment was changed to molecular carcinogenesis.
 In 1995, together with Dinko Valerio, he created the PER.C6 cell line with enhanced traceability compared to the HEK 293 line, this time coming from retinal cells.
 The goal of Valerio was to use it for gene therapy but this was ultimately unsuccessful.
 In contrast to HEK 293 the PER.C6 cell line was patented by Leiden University and IntroGene (later Crucell) and used commercially.
 AdVac later became an enhanced version of PER.C6 and both were deemed to be very useful to construct vaccines with, becoming the basis of vaccines for ebola, Zika fever and HIV.
 Van der Eb retired in 2000.
 He later worked as an advisor for biotechnology company Crucell between 2000 and 2013.
 In 2007 he was involved in writing the behavioural code for biosecurity of the Royal Netherlands Academy of Arts and Sciences.

-In 2020 van der Eb together with two other former Crucell officials stated that the Netherlands would have had a better starting position in obtaining vaccines to deal with the COVID-19 pandemic in the Netherlands if the government had been interested in letting Crucell work together with the Netherlands Vaccine Institute, with Crucell offering the Netherlands a rapid vaccine production in the case of a pandemic multiple times during the early 2000s.
+In 2020 van der Eb together with two other former Crucell officials stated that the Netherlands would have had a better starting position in obtaining vaccines to deal with the COVID-19 pandemic in the Netherlands if the government had been interested in letting Crucell work together with the Netherlands Vaccine Institute, with Crucell offering the Netherlands rapid vaccine production in the case of a pandemic multiple times during the early 2000s.
 Crucell was later bought by the American corporation Johnson & Johnson.